Purdue-CS193/lab-1-sunilgreen/index.md

+# Sunil Green's first CS193 Lab

+-The dining courts
+-The opportunities
+-The sense of community

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.